-Second Whistleblower With Direct Knowledge Of Ukraine Call Steps Forward, Lawyer Says
+2nd Whistleblower With Direct Knowledge Of Ukraine Call Steps Forward, Lawyer Says

 Trump's personal lawyer, Rudy Giuliani, responded to the disclosure of a second intelligence official blowing the whistle on Trump by accusing the lawyers for the whistleblowers of being politically motivated.

 "SURPRISE Democrat lawyer has other secret sources," Giuliani tweeted on Sunday, adding that there was "no quid pro quo," he wrote.
-"ORCHESTRATED DEM CAMPAIGN LIKE KAVANAUGH, Giuliani said.
+"ORCHESTRATED DEM CAMPAIGN LIKE KAVANAUGH."